Also Known As:

-Faculties include aerospace engineering, chemical engineering, chemistry, civil engineering, computer engineering, electrical engineering, energy engineering, industrial engineering, management and economics, materials science and engineering, mathematical sciences, mechanical engineering, philosophy of science, and physics.
+Faculties include aerospace engineering, chemical engineering, chemistry, civil engineering, computer engineering, electrical engineering, energy engineering, industrial engineering, management and economics, materials science and engineering, mathematical sciences, mechanical engineering, philosophy of science, and physics; engineering department sanctioned by Canada in 2012 for involvement in Iran's proliferation activities or affiliation with the IRGC.

 Intended recipient of a scanning electron microscope VEGA LMH, the procurement of which was denied on August 1, 2007, by a member state of the Nuclear Suppliers Group (NSG); intended recipient of a MAS Machining Center model MCV, 750 speed, standard accessories and hand wheel HR41, Heidenhain iTNC 530, the procurement of which was denied on March 29, 2007, by an NSG member state.

 Has an international campus on Kish Island; Office of International and Scientific Cooperation promotes joint research and degree programs with academic institutes abroad; has signed memoranda of understanding with universities in Germany, Russia, and Sweden.